severalnines/docs/user-guide/dashboard.rst

 PostgreSQL
 ''''''''''

-Deploy a new PostgreSQL replication cluster from ClusterControl.
+Deploy a new PostgreSQL standalone or replication cluster from ClusterControl.
 One would start by creating a PostgreSQL master node under this tab.

 ====================================== ===========
 Field                                  Description
 ====================================== ===========
 Hostname                               The IP address or hostname of the target node.
-Ensure you can perform passwordless SSH to the need using the specified SSH User, SSH Port Number and SSH Key Path
+Ensure you can perform passwordless SSH to the need using the specified SSH User, SSH Port Number and SSH Key Path.
 User                                   PostgreSQL user.
-ClusterControl will create this user automatically Password                               PostgreSQL admin password SSH User                               SSH user that ClusterControl will use to remotely access the target node SSH Key Path                           Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
+ClusterControl will create this user automatically.
+Password                               PostgreSQL admin password.
+SSH User                               SSH user that ClusterControl will use to remotely access the target node.
+SSH Key Path                           Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
 See `Passwordless SSH <../../requirements.html#passwordless-ssh>`_.
-Need Sudo Password                     Click on the link and specify the sudo password for the SSH user if applicable Uninstall Existing PostgreSQL Packages All existing PostgreSQL related package will be removed before ClusterControl performs the new installation on the target node
+Need Sudo Password                     Click on the link and specify the sudo password for the SSH user if applicable.
+Uninstall Existing PostgreSQL Packages All existing PostgreSQL related package will be removed before ClusterControl performs the new installation on the target node.
-Deploy                                 Start the database deployment
+Deploy                                 Start the database deployment.
 ====================================== ===========

 Then, you can add a replication slave to the setup via `Add Node <user-guide/mysql/overview.html#add-node>`_.